The Last Alarm (1940 film)

-The Last Alarm is a 1940 American crime film directed by William Beaudine and starring veteran character actor J. Farrell MacDonald.
+The Last Alarm is a 1940 American crime film directed by former Chaplin imitator Billy West, under the pseudonym "William West".
+Featured were veteran character actor J. Farrell MacDonald and juvenile leads Warren Hull and Polly Ann Young.

 Plot

 Captain Jim Hadley, fire chief, has his retirement dinner after 40 years in the service.
 The next day, time hangs very heavy on his hands so that he even chats to a brush salesman (who has a perfect Elmer Fudd voice).
 Bored, he later visits his old fire station, Fire Company No.7, and talks to the men there, who are called out on a fire.

-The Great Eastern Insurance Company is where Frank Rogers (who is interested in Hadley’s daughter Joan) works.
+The Great Eastern Insurance Company is where Frank Rogers (who is interested in Hadley's daughter Joan) works.
 There have been a number of fires lately and arson is suspected.
 This thought is echoed at the Arson Bureau where Lieutenant King, chased up by the mayor, tells Henderson and Roberts he wants results.
 They know it is an arsonist who uses time bombs and gasoline.
 The arsonist turns out to be the keeper of an antiques shop, which Joan visits.

 Jim is making plans for the future with Burt Stafford, who is due to retire soon.
 Burt is called out on a fire with the others and is very badly injured there.
 He dies in the hospital, with Jim standing beside him.
 The antiques man has called at the Hadley home to bring a salt and pepper set he had to do minor work on, which Joan had bought.
 She sees the gleam in his eyes when she lights a match.

 Jim joins the arson investigation at the bureau, having had some experience when he was in the fire brigade.
 Spectroscopic analysis of wood found at the scene of the last big fire reveals that part of the burnt time bomb box Jim found was maple wood, so he, Henderson and Roberts scour the city for the maker of the boxes and who they sold them to.